yonahbox/Yonah_ROS_packages/ogc_ws/src/file_sync/Readme.md

 ## Nodes

-The syncthing node is located in the `srv` folder.
+The syncthing node is located in the `src` folder.

 **Subscribed Topics**